7 Sept 2018

 Performance of Hong Kong's Jewellery Exports

-Following a 10% slide in 2016, Hong Kong’s exports of precious jewellery rebounded by 3% in the first half of 2017, with the US, the EU and Switzerland being the biggest markets which in sum accounted for nearly 65% of the total.
-During this period, sales to the US and the EU dropped by 5% and 1%, respectively, whereas those to Switzerland showed a 61% surge.
-On the other hand, Hong Kong’s exports of pearls, gem-stones and rough diamonds rose by 14% in the first half of 2017, after a 10% growth last year.
+Following a 4% rise in 2017, Hong Kong’s exports of precious jewellery grew by another 18% in the first half of 2018, with the US, the EU and Switzerland being the biggest markets which in sum accounted for nearly 56% of the total.
+During this period, sales to the US increased by 19%, whereas those to the EU and Switzerland dropped by 18% and 3%, respectively.
+On the other hand, Hong Kong’s exports of pearls, gem-stones and rough diamonds fell by 20% in the first six months of 2018, after a 14% growth last year.

 Despite a firming recovery, escalating global economic uncertainty is expected to calm sales to developed economies as demand for high-end items will be capped by unabated consumer conservatism.
 For more accessible items that feature good design, quality and craftsmanship, demand will be increasingly robust as consumers’ purchasing power recovers.
 A more noticeable improvement is expected for the US market, while demand from European countries, albeit strengthening, is likely to be curbed due to the mild pace of the EU’s economic recovery.
 In emerging markets, demand for jewellery is also expected to strengthen.
 China’s more stable economy, coupled with structural reforms crafted to support consumption, should whet an appetite for jewellery in the medium term, although sales of luxury items will be dampened by the government’s continued anti-corruption drive.
 In the meantime, the stabilisation of oil and commodity prices should augur well for the economic outlook of resource-rich countries.
 These developments should not only brighten the prospects of stronger Hong Kong jewellery exports to emerging markets, but also to the developed markets, where retail sales might benefit from a gradual increase in tourism.

-In January-June 2017, total exports of imitation jewellery amounted to HK$2.7 billion, a drop of 17% from the previous year.
+In January-June 2018, total exports of imitation jewellery amounted to HK$2.7 billion, a change of less than 1% from the previous year.
 Unlike fine jewellery, imitation jewellery is rarely domestic-made but re-exported from origins outside Hong Kong.
-The Chinese mainland, which accounted for 90% of all imitation jewellery exports from Hong Kong in the first half of 2017, is the largest source of such re-exports.
+The Chinese mainland, which accounted for roughly 86% of all imitation jewellery exports from Hong Kong in the first half of 2018, is the largest source of such re-exports.

 The jewellery industry of Hong Kong is by and large export-oriented.
 The trade is characterised by a subcontracting system under which small- and medium-sized factories provide subcontracting services, such as mould making, precision casting, gem-setting, polishing and electroplating, to larger manufacturers or local jewellery retailers.
 Mass production of jewellery products is normally restricted to established manufacturers which are equipped with more sophisticated and automated production machines.
 The jewellery items made for exports usually bear buyers' brand names or logos.
 Some jewellery makers have set up overseas offices and outlets to promote sales.
 Online display is another growing trend.

 Some Hong Kong manufacturers are making inroads into retail and distribution in Hong Kong, supported by the influx of tourists in recent years.
-According to Hong Kong Tourism Board’s survey, in 2016, overnight visitors spent HK$15.3 billion on jewellery, accounting for 16% of their total spending on shopping; as for those from the Chinese mainland, the share was higher at 17%.
+According to Hong Kong Tourism Board’s survey, in 2017, overnight visitors spent HK$13.1 billion on jewellery, accounting for 14% of their total spending on main shopping category; as for those from the Chinese mainland, the share was higher at 15%.

 Promotion via participation in trade fairs is an effective way for Hong Kong companies to explore export opportunities (below is a list of selected trade fairs in the industry).
 Besides, HKTDC from time to time organises study missions for Hong Kong manufacturers to visit specific markets for establishing new business relations.

 Articles of jewellery are getting more fashion oriented.
 Innovative designs are important for moving up-market.
-In doing so, it is necessary for manufacturers to have more metallurgical knowledge.
+For instance, silhouette design, renaissance-inspired jewellery and futuristic design are the upcoming jewellery trends.
+In doing so, it is necessary for manufacturers to have more metallurgical knowledge and latest technologies, such as 3D printing, laser cuttings, digital printing, engravings and photography.
 New technology also allows the development of new or innovative designs.
 Jewellery, which used to target the high-end market, is also following more closely with the fashion trend and targeting at the younger, middle income level market segment, some in the form of brand jewellery.